Military colours, standards and guidons: Commonwealth of Nations

 The standard is the colours-equivalent for the heavy cavalry (e.g., horse guards and dragoon guards).
 At 27 by 30 in, on an 8 ft 6 in pole, it is much smaller than infantry colours, so that it can be carried by a soldier on horseback.
 The guidon is the equivalent for the light cavalry (e.g., dragoons, light dragoons, hussars and lancers).
 It is swallow-tailed, 27 by 41 in, with an 8 ft 6 in-long pole.

 The word guidon is a corruption of the French guyde homme – 'the guide man'.
 Originally each troop had its own, but this was quickly reduced to a single, regimental one.
 With the increased dispersion of troops required in the light cavalry role, their operational function had ceased by the 1830s and they were discontinued.
 The regiment's kettledrums, with the battle honours woven onto the drum banners (with the exception of 3rd The King's Own Hussars and its successors, where they are uncovered, with the battle honours engraved onto the kettledrums themselves) became the focal point of the regiment's loyalty.
 In 1952 King George VI reintroduced the guidons of the light cavalry for ceremonial purposes.

-Both the standard and the guidon are usually of crimson trimmed in gold and with the regiment's insignia in the centre.
+Both the standard and the guidon are usually of crimson trimmed in gold fringe and with the regiment's insignia in the centre.
 The regiment's battle honours are emblazoned on both the obverse and reverse, up to a maximum of 22 on each side.